lafusew/react-tiles/README.md

 + Map imported from a JSON and stored in a React.Context to be able to modify the map.
   + Map editor component that allows you to edit the 2D lvl array in a visual way.

+Next it went terrible, too much thing to do in too less time, I had to show progress to my teacher all the way through so I was building ultra crappy and not abstracted component to test and finnally I had no time to refactor and clean everything so now its plenty of bugs and not working great, but in order to fit the subject I had to continue.
+So It's thurday now and I plan to do quickly finish a working prototype that can be shown tomorrow.

 ## How to run the project